Punkline/punkpc/README.md

 Adding a custom library is then just a matter of invoking `punkpc/library.s` to set up a new library object with a different name, subdirectory, and paramters.

-Here is an example that defines an object called 'myLib', and uses the 'myLib/' subdirectory:
+Here is an example that defines an object called *myLib*, and uses the 'myLib/' subdirectory:

 ```
 .ifndef myLib.library.included